 For many teachers and students, getting back into the swing of things after the holiday break may be difficult.
-Everyone is used to sleeping in, and eating and doing whenever they want to, so the school day routine may be a bit hard to get adjusted to again.
+Everyone is used to sleeping in, eating, and doing whenever they want to, so the school day routine may be a bit hard to get adjusted to again.

 Returning from holiday break is the perfect time to teach students how to reflect upon the past year and to make positive changes for the new year.
 Tell students that the new year means a fresh start and they can make promises to themselves that are positive and realistic.
 As a class, brainstorm a few resolutions together.
 Give them the following prompts to get started.